Courage in a Comfortable Society

 The courageous person does not lash out.

-Instead, they remain steady and act according to principle.
+He remains steady and acts according to principle.

 Courage Refuses the Easy Shortcut